cmfraser1380/ldc-github-pages-template/data-portal/page-3.md

 # Data Portal: Page 3
 [Page 1](./page-1.html) | [Page 2](./page-2.html) | Page 3

-This is an example of a data-portal documentation page for the Landscape Data Commons
+This is an example of a data-portal documentation page for the Landscape Data Commons.

 ## Section 1